 Again, note that some phone carriers are known to block non-standard ports, so if you experience connectivity issues, try using a commonly used port such as 80, 443, 22, or 8080.

-- Set the Public TCP to the desired public port number (in the following screenshot, 2299 is used).
+Set the Public TCP (also called External Port on some routers) to the desired public port number (in the following screenshot, 2299 is used).

-- Unless you've changed the default Remote Login port number, Private TCP should be set to 22.
+Unless you've changed the default Remote Login port number, Private TCP (also called Internal Port on some routers)should be set to 22.